erwint/claude-code-statusline/README.md

 --display-mode <mode>   colors|minimal|background
 --info-mode <mode>      none|emoji|text
---aggregation <mode>    fixed|sliding (default: fixed) --debug                 Enable debug logging to /tmp/claude-statusline.log --version               Show version info
+--aggregation <mode>    fixed|sliding (default: fixed) --auto-update           Enable automatic daily updates (default: true) --debug                 Enable debug logging to /tmp/claude-statusline.log --version               Show version info
 --update                Download and install the latest version
 ```

+**Auto-updates:** By default, the statusline checks for updates once per day (with ±2 hour jitter to avoid server load).
+If a new version is available, it automatically downloads and installs it in the background.
+You can disable this with `--auto-update=false` or `CLAUDE_STATUS_AUTO_UPDATE=false`.

 ## How It Works